 - use a gym, a swimming pool or a play area.
 These remain closed for the time being

-The Government’s guide to what you can and cannot do in Leicester is available here
+The latest Government guidance to what you can and cannot do in Leicester is available online.

-Answers to some frequently asked questions are available on the city council’s website
+Answers to some frequently asked questions are available on the city council’s coronavirus advice webpages

 Anyone noticing the first signs of coronavirus – which could include a high temperature, a continuous cough or changes to their sense of taste or smell – must stay at home and arrange a test immediately.

 Anyone who has been in contact with someone with symptoms should get themselves tested urgently too.